 Descartes and Skepticism in the Enlightenment

-In the Meditations, Descartes wrestltes with this question: how can we know our beliefs are justified?
+In this text, Descartes wrestles with this question: how can we know our beliefs are justified?
 How can we root out our biases?
 This is the theme of the Meditations on First Philosophy.
 We are reading selections the first two of these Meditations today.
-If you want to download a PDF of all six of Descartes Meditations, you can access one here.
+If you want to download a PDF of all six of Descartes' Meditations, you can access one here.
 (This translation is from philosopher Jonathan Bennett.)

 A Priori: An a priori belief is something that you believe without making observations out in the world (you believe it prior to making observations).
 For instance, you might think mathematical facts are known a priori -- you know that 1+1=2 without performing any experiments.
 You might also know that you are thinking or that you have a headache a priori.
 Some a priori beliefs are called intuitions -- beliefs that simply occur to us as true.
 For example, you might have a moral intuition that is wrong to kick puppies.